-Recruitment.
-Establishing strong connections and developing robust partnerships with the workforce development system funded through the Workforce Innovation and Opportunity Act (WIOA), is vital to ensuring RAP opportunities are available to a broad and talented pool of job seekers.
+Recruitment, and DEIA Efforts.
+Establishing strong connections and developing robust partnerships with the workforce development system funded through the Workforce Innovation and Opportunity Act (WIOA), is vital to ensuring RAP opportunities are available to a diverse and talented pool of job seekers.
 WIOA supports the operations of approximately 2,300 American Job Centers (AJCs) nationwide.
-Partnering with the workforce system will further enhance outreach efforts to all qualified individuals.
+Partnering with the workforce system will further enhance outreach efforts to identify participants that come from underserved populations, such as disconnected youth, low-income individuals, individuals with disabilities, and people of color to be placed in pre-apprenticeship and/or RAPs to support implementation of the DEIA approach.